graphery/graphane-doc/src/guide/svg/graphane-svg.md

 ## Template

-The standard SVG format is enhanced with **attribute-based directives** that allows to generate visualizations in an intuitive way, focusing efforts on design and data, avoiding the need for complex development.
+In the `template` you can use the standard SVG format enhanced with **attribute-based directives** that allow you to generate visualizations in an intuitive way, focusing your efforts on design and data.

 The directives than extend the SVG format are: